harrybrwn/sockets/README.md

 # Sockets
-A socket library inspired by the Go standard library.
+A socket library inspired by and imitating the Go standard library.

 ## Example
 ```c